auralous/api/README.md

 > Music Together

-This is the `stereo-api` codebase that powers [Stereo API Server](https://api.withstereo.com/).
-It is a JavaScript GraphQL Server using [benzene](https://github.com/hoangvvo/benzene) written in [TypeScript](https://github.com/microsoft/TypeScript).

-## What is Stereo

-Stereo is a completely-free and community-driven project that lets you play & listen to music in sync with friends in public or private "rooms".

-Stereo currently supports streaming music on [YouTube](https://www.youtube.com/) and [Spotify](https://www.spotify.com/).

-## Other repositories

-Stereo consists of several other repos containing server or mobile apps, some of which or open sourced.

-- Web: The [Next.js](https://github.com/vercel/next.js) app that powers [Stereo](https://withstereo.com/) Web App
-- Mobile (React Native): TBD

 ## Environment variables

-Certain environment variables are required to run this application:

 - `APP_URI`: URL of this web app
 - `API_URI`: URL of the API Server